noahbrenner/fresh_tomatillos/README.md

 Fresh Tomatillos
 ================

-> Generate a single-page movie trailer website
+> Generate a single-page website to display your favorite movies' trailers

-Fresh Tomatillos will generate the HTML, CSS, and JavaScript to display a page showing movie posters and trailers, then automatically open the page in your default browser.
-The set of movies their descriptions, posters, and trailers (YouTube videos) are all easily customizable.
+Fresh Tomatillos will generate a webpage displaying movie posters and trailers, then automatically open the page in your default browser.
+It is easy to customize the set of movies on the page, including descriptions, poster images, and trailers (YouTube videos).

-Fresh Tomatillos comes with a sample list of movies.
-The usage described in this section makes use of that sample list.
-To customize the list of movies, see the [Config File](#config-file) section.
+Fresh Tomatillos comes with a sample list of movies so that you can test it out right away.
+To customize the list of movies, see the [Config File](#config-file) section of this README.

-To use this program (effectively), you must have an active internet connection, since images and YouTube videos will not be displayed otherwise.
-Without an internet connection, you can absolutely run the program to generate the HTML file, you'll just need to view the result later when you *do* have internet access.
+To make good use of this program, you must have an active internet connection, since images and YouTube videos will not be displayed otherwise.
+Even without an internet connection, you can run the program to generate the webpage source file, you'll just need to view the result later when you *do* have internet access.

 Setup
 -----